-Discuss each problem with your teammates, then write up your own solution.
+Discuss each problem with your teammates (usually groups of 3), then write up your own solution.
 Be sure to compare final results with your teammates, as a way to catch mistakes.
 It can also be very interesting when you and a teammate use different methods to arrive at a result!
 Do not hesitate to ask for help from other students, from Melina, or from Bill.